a-r-m-i-n/dce/Documentation/UsersManual/DetailPage.rst

 .. caution::
    All typoscript examples are based on TYPO3 8.7.
-   In TYPO3 9.5 they cause deprecation log entries, because it's not matching the Symfony Expression Language Syntax.
+   In TYPO3 9.5 they cause deprecation log entries because it is not matching the Symfony Expression Language Syntax.

 .. note::
-   It's not possible to active two content element detail pages at once.
+   It is not possible to activate two content element detail pages at once.